 I’m kinda ‘old school’ when it comes to cars — love the curves on classic models!
 My first and only car was a 1975 Volkswagen Beetle.
 It was bright lemon yellow with black trim.

 Unfortunately, the only picture I have of it is one a dear friend took while the car was burning up on Highway 401 towards Port Hope and Cobourg.
 We made the front cover of the local newspaper!
 This was mere weeks after I had bought the darn thing with my hard-earned summer job savings!

 My other favourite cars — back in the day — were Jaguars and other classics like the 1961 Mercedes-Benz Gull-Wing Coupe, the Austin-Healey Sprite, the Morris Mini, and the like.
-I’ve always gravitated to small cars (which are also hopefully lighter on fuel consumption).
+I’ve always gravitated to small cars.
 I prefer the concept of electric cars, of course, yet car companies have been slow on the uptake.

 Actor Jack Nicholson even created a car that ran on bio-fuel way back in the 70s, so it can be done.

 I’m quite conflicted over cars.
 I do love bikes and scooters, and I prefer public transportation.
-But here in the ‘burbs’, public transportation is slow, infrequent, and difficult.
+But having just moved to the ‘burbs’ (in with the folks), public transportation is slow, infrequent, and difficult.

 I’m too scared to ride out here, especially in winter (having previously dislocated my shoulder and even temporarily paralyzed my arm in a cycling accident — never mind the year of agonizing physio, during which two different physiotherapists said it was the ‘worst injury of its kind that they’d seen’ in 11 years and 20 years, respectively).
 I feel like I’m wimping out, but I am genuinely afraid of the fast-moving cars, and their lack of awareness of cyclists, in general.
 And the rate of cycling accidents and even deaths among experienced cyclists is truly stunning!